Native American Facts For Kids was written for young people learning about the Apache Indian

 What other Native Americans did the Apache tribe interact with?

 The Apaches traded regularly with other tribes of the Southwest.
-They particularly liked to trade for corn from agricultural tribes like the
+They particularly liked to trade for corn from agricultural tribes

-Navajo and Pueblo tribes.
+like the Navajo and

-More often, though, the Apaches were known for raiding neighboring tribes and stealing horses, corn, and other goods.
+raiding neighboring tribes and stealing horses, corn, and other goods.
 The Apaches had

 different ideas about war than Europeans did.
-The Europeans considered a direct attack honorable but thought sneaking in and stealing things was
+The Europeans considered a direct attack honorable but thought sneaking in

-cowardly.
-But to the Apaches, stealthily raiding another tribe's camp was a brave deed because it meant risking their own lives,
+and stealing things was cowardly.
+But to the Apaches, stealthily raiding another tribe's camp was a brave deed because it meant

-but attacking the camp openly would be shameful, because children and old people were likely to be hurt.
+risking their own lives, but attacking the camp openly would be shameful, because children and old people were likely to be hurt.

-Apache warriors usually only fought real wars over matters of revenge or defending their lands from invaders, like when they fought against the
+Apache warriors usually only fought real wars over matters of revenge or defending their territory from invaders, like when

-Mexicans and Americans.
+they fought against the Mexicans and Americans.
 At other times, Apache men went on raids primarily to prove their courage.

 What are Apache arts and crafts like?